nss-day-cohort-22/nutshell-kindhearted-toads/README.md

 1. Navigate a directory on your local machine where you want the project to be located
 1. Clone this directory using either ssh or https into your directory
-1. Open a termianl and navigate to the folder containing "package.json"
+1. Open a terminal and navigate to the folder containing "package.json"
 1. Type the command "npm install" to install all dependancies
 1. Start a http-server in the terminal
-1. Open up a window in your preffered browser
+1. Open up a window in your prefered browser
 1. In the navigation bar type "127.0.0.1:" followed by the port number of your http-server

 Nutshell is a new product offering that you have been tasked with building.
 It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.